100 Notable alumni of

 -

-Vladimir Borisovitch Pastukhov is a Russian political scientist, lawyer (advocate) and honorary senior research associate of the University College London's School of Slavonic and East European Studies.
+Vladimir Borisovitch Pastukhov is a Russian political scientist, lawyer (advocate) and honorary professor of the University College London's School of Slavonic and East European Studies.
 He is an author of the so-called "constitution by concepts", which is a written code of unwritten rules that define the real substance of life in Russia.

 -